minprog/uva-prog-wis/70 Week 7/10 Problem Set 10/10 Problem Set.md

 	>>> import numpy as np
 	>>> x = np.linspace(1,3,10)
 	>>> y = x**2  # quadratic function values
-	>>> z = x**3  # cubic function values
+	>>> z = np.log(x)   # linear function values

 A plot of y vs. x can now be created as follows:

 	>>> plt.plot(x, y)
 	[<matplotlib.lines.Line2D object at 0x03D3F770>]

 Only a plot object is created; it is not immediately displayed in a figure.
 The reason is that one can add more plots to a figure and change styles.
-For example, one can add a plot of the cubic values as red open circles and make gridlines visible.
+For example, one can add a plot of the logarithmic values as red circles and make gridlines visible.

-	>>> plt.plot(x, z, 'ro') # plot points are red open circles [<matplotlib.lines.Line2D object at 0x03D3FB70>]
+	>>> plt.plot(x, z, 'ro') # plot points are red circles [<matplotlib.lines.Line2D object at 0x03D3FB70>]
 	>>> plt.grid(True) # display grid